jonlovera/koa-nextjs/README.md

 The main goal of this project is to allow developers to write user interfaces using React and serve them with server-side rendering (SSR) and then re-hydrate it in the browser.

-Also enables hot-module replacement (HMR) because it uses Next.js under the screens.
+Also enables hot-module replacement (HMR) because it uses Next.js under the scenes.
 It's possible to have full control over the Next.js settings.

 ## Installation